SteeltoeOSS/Documentation/api/v4/logging/dynamic-console-logging.md

 > [!CAUTION]
 > External tool integration involves sending the fully-qualified logger name over HTTP.
 Avoid using colons in the name of a logger to prevent invalid HTTP requests.

-## Usage
+## Using Dynamic Console Logging

 Before starting to use Steeltoe provider, you should know how [Logging in .NET](https://learn.microsoft.com/aspnet/core/fundamentals/logging) works; Steeltoe provides nothing more than a wrapper around the existing Microsoft console logger.

 To use the Steeltoe logging provider:

 1. Add the appropriate NuGet package reference to your project.
-2. Configure logging settings.
+1. Configure logging settings.
-3. Add the dynamic logging provider to the logging builder.
+1. Add the dynamic logging provider to the logging builder.

 ### Add NuGet References